Janieta Eyre: Photographic work

 Eyre's photographs converge on performance, photography, and digital media.
 Her works have been compared to the experiments of early feminist photographers such as Claude Cahun, Madame Yevonde, Cindy Sherman and Francesca Woodman, as well as the contemporary artists Mariko Mori and Matthew Barney.

 Eyre photographs in a faux-documentary style that is reminiscent of the earliest photographic artists from the middle years of the 19th century due to a fascination with spirit photography.
 She sets up meticulously detailed scenes, painting and furnishing rooms in her apartment.
-Her works are elaborately staged and composed and dramatically cryptic.
-She does not try to pass off her staged as reality, in the way 19th-century photographers did.
+Her works are elaborately staged, composed, and cryptic.
+She does not try to pass off her staged as reality in the way 19th-century photographers did.
 She deliberately reveals the artificiality of her subjects through a collage of costumes and objects in which all symbols become abstraction in intentionally provocative and pointedly surreal works.
 Eyre's photographs, full of private charms, magical emblems and eccentric rituals, also recall early symbolism, from crosses to alchemy to numerology.
 Her photographs are strong on narrative content and rich in atmosphere and are an examination of how looking constructs identity.
 Vividly bright colours and flattened, painterly patterned spaces provide the backdrop in familiar, childlike, colourful environments to draw us into her fantastic world where the private is unveiled.